 - Heat and pressure are applied to mix the resin with the base fabric

-- A smaller dot size is required for the fabrics; a larger dot size is required for coarser fabrics.
+- A smaller dot size is required for finer fabrics; a larger dot size is required for coarser fabrics.

 - Fine resin powder is blended with water or other agents to form a smooth paste and then it is printed onto the base fabric in different sizes and shapes

-- Heat is applied to remove water and chemicals and it is also pressed so that the resin particles are imparted with the base fabric
+- Heat is applied to remove water and chemicals and it is also pressed so that the resin particles are imparted to the base fabric

-- The types of coating give precisely shaped dots and are used to produce the finer dots used in shirt collars.
+- This type of coating gives precisely shaped dots and is used to produce the finer dots used in shirt collars.

 - Resin is melted by temperature and used as a thin film onto the surface and base fabrics as another layer